 This may sound crazy, but if you go with a group to Food and Wine, you can share your food.
 Yes usually I would never, ever suggest this, but the beauty of the Food and Wine Festival is that the food is made in small portions so you can try lots of stuff.

-There is so many great things to try, it would be a shame if you went all-out at Australia because it’s the first kiosk you see, and then when you get to Canada you just don’t have enough space for that buttery filet mignon!
+There are so many great things to try, it would be a shame if you went all-out in Australia because it’s the first kiosk you see, and then when you get to Canada you just don’t have enough space for that buttery filet mignon!

-The Food and Wine Festival in Epcot opens at 11 am every day and goes through the hottest part of the day.
-Since Disney World is located in sunny (and humid) Florida, and the majority of the festival is outside you are going to need some breaks in-between the snacks.
-This doesn’t apply to just the Food and Wine Festival, but any visit to Walt Disney World.
+The Food and Wine Festival in EPCOT opens at 11 am every day and goes through the hottest part of the day.
+Since Disney World is located in sunny (and humid) Florida, and the majority of the festival is outside you are going to need some breaks in between the snacks.
+This doesn’t apply to just the Food and Wine Festival, but to any visit to Walt Disney World.

 Our favorite “Food & Wine Air-Conditioning Break Locations” are:

 - Mexico – Gran Fiesta Tour: Usually a short line and the whole pavilion here is air-conditioned with beautiful scenery.